openmobilehub/omh-maps/README.md

 ```

 3. You can now select from Android Studio build variants.
+**Note:** The "omhConfig" definition is used to extend the existing Android Studio variants in the core plugin.
+It's important to observe how a single build encompasses both GMS (Google Mobile Services) and Non-GMS configurations.
 4. Create an instance of the provider.
 The recommendation is to do it in the Application to ensure that the provider is instantiated correctly for the application.
 You can choose whatever name you want for the class, it is not mandatory to use `DemoApp`.